drhsqlite/fossil-mirror/www/th1.md

   1. **json** -- _Support for the JSON APIs._
   1. **markdown** -- _Support for Markdown documentation format._
   1. **unicodeCmdLine** -- _The command line arguments are Unicode._

+Specifying an unknown feature will return a value of false, it will not raise a script error.

 <a name="html"></a>TH1 html Command
 -----------------------------------